A colleague told me about her second mortgage. Unaware of the reason, I asked her why.

 There were some other areas we didn’t touch on, yet somewhat obvious, which can save money on health insurance.
 Generally, the healthier you are, the lower your insurance costs.
 Eat right, get enough sleep, and exercise – all the things nutritionists say you should do.

 You know that warm, “fuzzy” feeling in your stomach when something doesn’t seem right.
 If you get that feeling when your doctor talks to you about different exams and tests, it is ok to ask him or her if the test is necessary.

 Your next steps?
 You should try to implement some of the suggestions above.
 We generally recommend that you know your plan first.
 Without knowing the in’s and out’s of your current health insurance plan, it is hard to do much else.

 We know that this can all be confusing, and you may not know where or how to begin.
 This is where we come in.
-Contact us.
+Contact us or use the form below.
 We truly care about you and your family.
 We can help clear up any confusion with your health insurance plan, answer questions, and ultimately help you save money.